© 2023 CyberNews - Latest tech news,

 What’s different about these providers is their locations.
 NordVPN is headquartered in Panama, which doesn’t have any strict data retention laws.
 This makes the location very convenient for a VPN service.

-As for Norton Secure VPN, it’s based in a less privacy-friendly location – the US.
+As for Norton VPN, it’s based in a less privacy-friendly location – the US.
 In fact, the country belongs to the 5-Eyes alliance, which makes it far from an ideal location for a VPN.
 However, Norton still ensures that it doesn’t keep logs of your online activity.

 Logging

-Speed performance: NordVPN vs Norton Secure VPN
+Speed performance: NordVPN vs Norton VPN

-Norton Secure VPN doesn’t have WireGuard and uses OpenVPN, while NordVPN offers their own speedy version of this protocol called NordLynx.
+Norton VPN doesn’t have WireGuard and uses OpenVPN, while NordVPN offers their own speedy version of this protocol called NordLynx.
 We put these protocols against each other to see how well these providers perform in terms of download and upload speeds.

 We tested the speeds in 6 countries – the US, UK, Canada, Germany, France, and Japan.
 The performance of each server greatly depended on the distance of the testing place.